Ransomware: World reels from massive cyberattack

 Related: 5 things to know about the attack

-The researcher, who uses the Twitter handle @malwaretechblog, told CNNTech they registered the domain name in order to study the virus, but it turned out the ransomware needed it to remain unregistered to keep spreading.

-However, a hacker could change the code to remove the domain name and try the ransomware attack again.

-And WannaCry has already caused massive disruption around the globe.
+WannaCry has already caused massive disruption around the globe.

 Sixteen National Health Service organizations in the UK were hit, and some of those hospitals canceled outpatient appointments and told people to avoid emergency departments if possible.
 The NHS said in a statement on Saturday that there was no evidence that patient information had been compromised.